shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-06-deploy.md

 ## Challenge

 {% hint style="warning" %}
 Before we move to the next step we need to check if our program have been correctly deploy!
 For this, we'll need the `programId` of the program previously generated.
+Copy paste it in the text input and try to figure out how to complete the code for `pages/api/solana/checkProgram.ts` to check if a program have correctly been deployed.
 {% endhint %}

 **Take a few minutes to figure this out.**